DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/28/2018-07-28-a-thought-about-ai-improvement.md

 - the requirements about us – which may be understood as "the AI has to be as good as is our intelligence".
 - the requirements about everything – which may be understood as "the AI has to be as good as it can be".

-there are of course other choises ("as good as an earlier version of itself", "as good as something another else" etc.). but i see these two the most frequently in articles over the internet, so i will stick to them in this article.
+there are of course other choices ("as good as an earlier version of itself", "as good as something another else" etc.). but i see these two the most frequently in articles over the internet, so i will stick to them in this article.

 these two cases may indeed be separate if we presume that we, humans, are not "as good as we can be". to simplify the rest of my thoughts, i will be presuming this state across the rest of the article (and hoping that you all agree with me).